 Polycarbonate sheets cannot be flame polished like their acrylic counterparts.

-Polycarbonate is not a good candidate for standard solvent based adhesives.
-Instead you should consider either using an epoxy glue or having the two pieces you want to join fused together.
+Polycarbonate is not a good candidate for standard solvent-based adhesives.
+Instead, you should consider either using epoxy glue or having the two pieces you want to join fused together.
 Bonding is the preferred method and is achieved by applying a small amount of methylene chloride along the edge of the polycarbonate sheet you want to fuse and then bringing the 2 sheets together.
 Make sure to carry out the bonding process in a well-ventilated area as the fumes can be toxic.